LArSoft/larsoft.github.io/wiki/Quick-start_guide_to_using_and_developing_LArSoft_code.md

 > -   mrb g -b \<branch\> \<package\>
 > -   note that -t and -b must precede the package name

-Build code in your working area(#Build-code-in-your-working-area)
+Build code in your working area
 --------------------------------------------------------------------

 -   After setting up the working environment:\